filipepcampos/unicalendar/docs/ArchitectureAndDesign.md

 - UPMember Smartphone - The UP member’s smartphone where the Uni4All application will be running on.
   - Uni4All (Flutter) - Extended mobile application developed by NIAEFEUP (with Flutter) with our feature.
-- Moodle Server
+- Google Sheet Server
-  - Web Server - Required to fetch the necessary data for our feature.
+  - Web Server - Required to fetch the necessary data for our feature, accessed using sheet's public API.

 # Vertical Prototype

-For the vertical prototype we implemented a new view with boilerplate content that will become the Moodle Activities pages ([User story #2](https://github.com/LEIC-ES-2021-22/3LEIC03T3/issues/2)), this page is accessible through the application's sidebar.
+For the vertical prototype we implemented a new view with boilerplate content that will become the Activities pages ([User story #2](https://github.com/LEIC-ES-2021-22/3LEIC03T3/issues/2)), this page is accessible through the application's sidebar.

 The prototype is running on **Flutter 2.0.1**, the version used by the official [UNI app](https://github.com/NIAEFEUP/project-schrodinger).